 Promote justice, belonging, and equity on campus with a gift toward the Centers for Equity, Community, and Leadership.

-Support the student groups and campus-wide events that make the Stanford experience fulfilling, unique, and fun.
+Sustain the campus-wide events and programming that make the Stanford experience fulfilling, unique, and fun.

 Support all three undergraduate schools to expand class offerings and provide additional academic support for students.